 Following their initial meeting, the Group releases a report communicating the urgent need for a universal influenza vaccine (UIV) and putting forward bold recommendations.

 Options X Conference Spotlights Sabin-Aspen Report

 The 10th Options for the Control of Influenza (Options X) conference features a conversation on the Sabin-Aspen Vaccine Science & Policy Group Report, co-hosted by Flu Lab.
 Representatives of biotech, industry, government, academia and philanthropy probe how the report’s “Big Ideas” around scientific collaboration, data sharing and transformative funding can be incentivized and realized.

-The ‘Convergence Research’ paradigm combines previously distinct knowledge and methods from across the science and technology landscape to shape novel pathways and innovative approaches for overcoming longstanding and vexing societal challenges.
-Using this framework, next-generation influenza vaccines are Sabin’s target.
-Building on recommendations of the Sabin-Aspen Vaccine Science & Policy Group, our work will convene a diverse and bold set of thinkers and leaders to stimulate the expanded intellectual and capital investment required to transform vaccine protection against the threat of influenza.
+The ‘Convergence Research’ paradigm combines previously unconnected knowledge and diverse methods from across the science and technology landscape, shaping novel pathways and innovative approaches to overcome longstanding and vexing societal challenges.
+Seeking to apply this framework to next-generation influenza vaccines, and building on recommendations of the Sabin-Aspen Vaccine Science & Policy Group, the Influenzer Initiative plans to convene a diverse and bold set of thinkers and leaders.
+Our ultimate goal: to stimulate the transformative intellectual and capital investment necessary to protect the world from the threat of influenza.

 It's Time for a Next-Generation Vaccine